darklynx/request-baskets/docker/README.md

 To stop the service simply hit `Ctrl+C` - this will stop and delete the running container (note `--rm` flag).

-Use of `golang:ongoing` image allows you to build and run Go applications without Go SDK being installed in your development environment.
-However the Go SDK with all dependencies remains in final image with built application, which results in big image size (see above).
+Use of `golang:ongoing` image allows you to build and run Go applications without Go SDK being installed on your computer.
+However the Go SDK with all dependencies remains in the final image of built application, which results in really big image size (see above).

 ## Docker with "ubuntu"